F1 Miami Grand Prix Odds & Betting Guide · Circuit Intel · Miami

 The Safety Car Yes/No market at Miami has paid Yes every single year since the circuit joined the calendar.
 When the official F1.com pre-race figures are published (race week, via the Need to Know article), the SC probability figure will be confirmed - but the historical base rate makes the No side a structurally difficult position to argue.
 Hold a SC Yes as a hedge on any outright position, particularly when the favourite has a history of poor pit wall reaction timing.

-Miami has been a one-stop race in all four of its editions.
+Miami has been a one-stop race in all five of its editions.
 The smooth resurfaced tarmac combined with Florida heat creates rear tyre degradation - track temperatures routinely sit around 38°C - but the performance differential between compounds has historically been small enough to make extending the opening stint viable.
 In 2025, Pirelli nominated C3 as the hard, C4 as the medium and C5 as the soft compound.
 Medium has been the tyre of choice for the opening stint, switching to hard for the second.

 Track evolution complicates the compound picture significantly.
 The circuit rubbers-in substantially across the Sprint weekend - a car on Friday morning tyre data is running on a different surface to Sunday afternoon.
 Pirelli's compound selection is confirmed in the week before the race; tyre deg characteristics should be reassessed against the most current surface notes rather than carried forward from previous years.